vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 ![image](/assets/2023-10-04/040.png)

-We will add one data source for each of the lists in our board, giving us three Trello data sources in total.
+We will add one data source for each of the lists in our board, giving us three data sources in total.

 ### Add a data source